 Some of the many interesting things in Italy that draws millions of visitors each year are the fascinating ancient sites that date back to Etruscan and Ancient Roman times.
 Both ancient civilizations have left their marks throughout Italy, but not nearly as much as in Central Italy where the Etruscans settled and Rome was “caput mundi” – “capital of the [ancient] world”.

-In this region of Italy you have the unique opportunity to visit ancient sites and locations that don’t exist anywhere else in the world!
-So when on your next trip to Italy, try to visit at least some of the 7 Top Ancient Roman, Etruscan Sites to Visit from Rome and you will not be disappointed!
+In this region of Italy, you have the unique opportunity to visit ancient sites and locations that don’t exist anywhere else in the world!
+So on your next trip to Italy, try to visit at least some of the 7 Top Ancient Roman, and Etruscan Sites to Visit from Rome and you will not be disappointed!

 Because these amazing locations are so historically and architecturally significant and frequently requested, they are included in many tours offered by our company, as well as our sister company Stefano Rome Tours.

 You may simply visit these incredible places on your own, or you may book any of our tours that include these locations, or request a customized tour to include as many of these ancient Roman, Etruscan sites to visit from Rome.

 We also included Photos and Videos so readers can have a visual understanding of these amazing ancient places as well.

 When travelers think of Italy’s ancient past, the first thing that comes to mind is ancient Rome!